MIT-Emerging-Talent/ET6-CDSP-group-19-repo/README.md

 ### Analytical Approach

-This project investigates how legal representation and case outcomes for juvenile immigrants shifted in response to federal immigration policies enacted between 2018 and 2025.
-The analysis employed several methodological approaches:
+This study examined how legal representation and case outcomes for juvenile immigrants evolved across major U.S. federal immigration policy periods (2018–2025).

+The analysis included:

-1. **Time Series Analysis**
+1. **Time Series Analysis:**
-   - Trends were examined across three distinct administration periods
-   - Policy implementation timelines were aligned with representation rates
+   Trends in legal representation and case outcomes were visualized over time and by policy period.

-2. **Statistical Testing**
+2. **Statistical Testing:**
-   - Chi-square tests assessed the relationship between representation and case outcomes
+   Associations between policy era, legal representation, and case outcomes were assessed using chi-square tests.
-   - Consistently strong significance levels were observed (p < 0.001)
+   Effect sizes (Cramer's V) were calculated to evaluate the practical significance of observed relationships.

-3. **Regression Modeling**
+3. **Regression Modeling:**
-   - Logistic regression models controlled for potential confounders
-   - Demographic variables were included as covariates to isolate representation effects
+   Logistic regression was used to estimate the influence of legal representation, policy era, age, and gender on case outcomes.

+Additionally, because these policy periods closely align with presidential terms, our analysis also captures the broader influence of different political administrations on juvenile immigration outcomes.

+#### Analytical Constraints & Limitations

+This analytical approach was shaped by several constraints and design decisions:

+- **Omitted Variables and Unused Dimensions**
+  Certain variables and analysis directions—such as nationality and court region—were considered in early planning but ultimately not included.
+  - Nationality was excluded from the regression due to high cardinality and interpretability concerns.
+  - Court or regional-level comparisons were not pursued due to time constraints, data complexity, and the team's limited capacity.

+  While both areas could offer valuable insights, the study focused on core variables to ensure a clear and tractable analysis.

+- **Data Structure and Quality Limitations**
+  The dataset was very large but often inconsistent.
+Some portions included missing, inaccurate, or corrupted entries.
+Others displayed structural complexity, making it difficult to perform clean and comprehensive comparisons.

+- **Temporal Ambiguity in Policy Changes**
+  Precise start and end dates for immigration policy changes were often unclear or not verifiable through direct government sources.

+  To address this, policy periods were defined based on presidential terms and anchored in major documented immigration policy changes during each era, as:
+  - **Trump Era I (Zero Tolerance Policy Era)**: *April 2018 – January 2021*
+  - **Biden Era (Policy Stability)**: *January 2021 – April 2025*
+  - **Trump Era II (Funding Cut Era)**: *April 2025 – Present*

+---

-### Findings
+### Key Findings

-The comprehensive analysis revealed several critical insights:
+The comprehensive analysis revealed these insights:

-- **Legal Representation Matters**: Juveniles with legal representation were significantly more likely to receive favorable decisions (**45.3%**) compared to those without representation (**0.8%**).
-- **Policy Shifts and Representation Rates**: Representation rates fluctuated in alignment with major federal immigration policy changes, particularly during restrictive periods.
-- **Demographic Influences**: While demographic characteristics such as age and nationality influenced outcomes, legal representation consistently emerged as the most powerful predictor.
-- **Temporal Trends**: Time series analysis showed clear patterns linking policy enforcement periods with variations in access to legal counsel and corresponding shifts in case results.
+1. Legal representation rates and case outcomes both varied across policy periods, but the observed relationships were generally weak in practical terms.

+2. Statistically significant associations were found between policy period, legal representation, and case outcomes (all p < 0.001), but effect sizes were negligible to small (Cramer's V: 0.042 for policy vs. representation, 0.177 for policy vs. outcome).

+3. Logistic regression showed that legal representation, policy era, age, and gender were all statistically associated with case outcomes, but no single factor overwhelmingly determined results.

+4. The predictive model had moderate performance (accuracy: 0.689, AUC-ROC:
+   0.723), indicating some ability to distinguish outcomes but leaving substantial unexplained variance.

+5. All findings should be interpreted with caution, considering data and methodological limitations.

-📌 Visualizations supporting these findings are available in the
+📌 Visualizations supporting these findings are available in the [analysis notebook](4_data_analysis/4_data_analysis.ipynb).
-[analysis notebook](4_data_analysis/4_data_analysis.ipynb).

-📌 Full methodology and extended results can be found in
+📌 Full methodology and extended results can be found in [4_data_analysis/README.md](4_data_analysis/README.md).

-[4_data_analysis/README.md](4_data_analysis/README.md).
+---

 ### Statistical Significance

-The relationship between legal representation and favorable case outcomes was confirmed through rigorous statistical testing.
-Chi-square analyses consistently produced **p-values < 0.001**, indicating that the observed associations are highly statistically significant and unlikely to be due to chance.

-Despite the strength of these results, interpretation should account for known limitations, such as missing data and unmeasured local-level influences.
+- Statistically significant relationships were observed between policy era, legal representation, and case outcomes (all p < 0.001).

+- Effect sizes, as measured by Cramer's V and regression coefficients, indicated that the practical impact of these associations was limited.

+- Results should be viewed in light of data constraints, unmeasured confounders, and the absence of regional analysis.

 ---